safe-global/safe-docs/docs/intro_04_interfaces.md

 ## Gnosis Safe Multisig Mobile

 While the web interface remains the focal point, there are also Gnosis Safe Multisig Mobile apps.
+Gnosis Safe Multisig Mobile allows you to track your assets and transactions on your phone and to stay informed on-the-go via push notifications.

 #### App stores